Stool (Feces) Sample for Testing Research

 A stool analysis is a series of tests done on a stool (feces) sample to help diagnose certain conditions affecting the digestive tract.
 These conditions can include infection (such as from parasites, viruses, or bacteria), poor nutrient absorption, or cancer.

 For a stool analysis, a stool sample is collected in a clean container and then sent to the laboratory.
 Laboratory analysis includes microscopic examination, chemical tests, and microbiologic tests.
-The stool will be checked for color, consistency, amount, shape, odor, and the presence of mucus.
+The medical staff will check the stool for color, consistency, amount, shape, odor, and the presence of mucus.

 The stool may be examined for hidden (occult) blood, fat, meat fibers, bile, white blood cells, and sugars called reducing substances.
-The pH of the stool also may be measured.
-A stool culture is done to find out if bacteria may be causing an infection.
+Researchers may also measure the pH of the stool.
+Doctors perform a stool culture to find out if bacteria may be causing an infection.

 Purpose of Stool (Feces) Sample